 Is it painful to fit?
 Can I remove my implant early if it’s giving me mood swings?
 Can I get an infection from the implant being fitted or removed?
-These might be just some of the questions whizzing through your mind whilst trying to decide if it’s the most suitable method of contraception for you.
+These might be some of the questions whizzing through your mind when deciding if the implant is a suitable method of contraception for you.

-But whilst the implant may seem an initially uncomfortable way to protect yourself from pregnancy, it’s a highly effective (99%), long-term contraceptive solution which can be removed at any time if causing side effects (check out our reviewers’ real experiences and side effects).
+But whilst the implant may seem an initially uncomfortable way to protect yourself from pregnancy, it’s a highly effective (over 99%) long-term contraceptive solution which can be removed at any time if causing side effects (check out our reviewers’ real experiences and side effects).

 With questions around the implant removal and fitting often front-of-mind when exploring this type of contraception, we’ve pulled together a detailed guide on what to expect for this procedure.

 - The implant is a small matchstick sized rod that is inserted into the arm

 - The brand used in the UK is called Nexplanon